rubys/bootstrap/bylaws.md

 * Downloaded from [https://js.foundation/about/governance](https://js.foundation/wp-content/uploads/sites/33/2017/03/JS-Foundation-Bylaws.pdf)
 * Converted to text using "pdftotext -layout", using pdftotext version 0.62.0.
-* Convert ARTICLEs to Markdown
+* Convert ARTICLEs and Sections to Markdown
 * Remove page breaks

 ## ARTICLE I - NAME, PURPOSE AND OFFICES